76 °F / 25 °C

 Keelung cruise terminal

-Cruise ships in Keelung dock on a pier located in the port's industrial areas.
-From the pier, the city is within approx 10 min walking distance.
-At the pier there is an information tent providing tourists with schedule times and maps.
+Cruise ships in Keelung dock on a pier located in port's industrial areas.
+From the cruise port, downtown is within approx 10 min walking distance.
+At the docking pier there is an information tent providing disembarking tourists with tour schedule times and city maps.
+The cruise terminal was majorly renovated in 2018, and has capacity to handle world's largest passenger ships of Royal Caribbean's Oasis-class (LOA length 362 m, capacity 6370 passengers plus 2400 crew).

 - Yingge Ceramic Museum